CSCfi/csc-user-guide/docs/apps/trinity.md

 ```text
 --grid_exec sbatch_commandlist_trinity
 ```
+When Trinity is executed with _--grid_exec_ option in genrates large amount of temporaray files and it is very likely, that you will exceed the default limit of 100 000 files.
+Tuhus it is avisable to apply for a larger file number quota for Puhti scratch before submitting large trinity jobs.
+You can send the request to servicedesk@csc.fi.

 When the batch job file is ready, it can be submitted to the batch queue system with command:
 ```text
 sbatch batch_job_file